International Convention Centre Sydney

 The International Convention Centre Sydney (ICC Sydney) is an exhibition and convention centre which opened in December 2016, in Sydney, Australia.
 ICC Sydney has over 70 meeting rooms, three theatres and two formal ballrooms.

 ICC Sydney includes convention spaces for 2,500, 1,000 and 750 people.
 It also includes a flexible space of 2500 m2 and the largest ballroom in Sydney, able to accommodate 2,000 people.
 The ICC Exhibition Centre and Entertainment Centre includes 33000 m2 of exhibition space, which can be divided into smaller spaces according to requirements.
 The first major event held at the newly developed centre was RTX Sydney hosted by Rooster Teeth Productions on 4–5 February 2017.

-The ICC Sydney, part of Darling Harbour Live, was developed by a consortium comprising AEG Ogden (now ASM Global) Lend Lease, Capella Capital and Spotless, with AEG Ogden the venue operator.
+The ICC Sydney, part of Darling Harbour Live, was developed by a consortium comprising AEG Ogden Lendlease, Capella Capital and Spotless, with AEG Ogden the venue operator.

 Location

 ICC Sydney is located in the Darling Harbour on the western side of the Sydney central business district.